 Gross margin is equal to $500k of gross profit divided by $700k of revenue, which equals 71.4%.

 You may be asking yourself, “what is a good profit margin?”
-A good margin will vary by industry, but as a general rule of thumb, a 10% net profit margin is considered average, a 20% margin is considered high (or “good”), and a 5% margin is low.
-Of course, these guidelines can vary widely by industry, company size, and a variety of other factors.
+A good margin will vary considerably by industry, but as a general rule of thumb, a 10% net profit margin is considered average, a 20% margin is considered high (or “good”), and a 5% margin is low.
+Again, these guidelines vary widely by industry and company size, and can be impacted by a variety of other factors.

 Below is a screenshot of CFI’s profit margin Excel calculator.
 As you can see from the image, the Excel file allows you to input various assumptions over a five year period.
 All cells with blue font and light grey shading can be used to enter your own numbers.
 All cells with black font are formulas and don’t need to be edited.

-As you can see the screenshot, if you enter a company’s revenue, cost of goods sold, and other operating expenses you will automatically get margins for Gross Profit, EBITDA, and Net Profit.
+As you can see from the screenshot, if you enter a company’s revenue, cost of goods sold, and other operating expenses you will automatically get margins for Gross Profit, EBITDA, and Net Profit.
 EBIT (earnings before interest and taxes) is the same thing as Operating Profit; EBITDA is slightly more refined, closer to Net Profit.

-To edit the Excel calculator you can insert or delete rows as necessary, based on the information you have.
-For example, to add more expense line items like ‘Salaries and Wages’, simply insert a row for each one and add the numbers as appropriate.
+To edit the Excel calculator, you can insert or delete rows as necessary, based on the information you have.
+For example, to add more expense line items such as “Salaries and Wages”, simply insert a row for each one and add the numbers as appropriate.

 Enter your name and email in the form below and download the free template now!

-Whan analyzing a company a good analyst will look at a wide range of ratio, metrics, and other measures of performance.
-Below is a list of common metrics an analyst should consider in order to complete a fulsome analysis of a business.
+When analyzing a company a good analyst will look at a wide range of ratios, financial metrics, and other measures of performance.
+Below is a list of commonly used performance metrics that analysts often consider in order to compile a complete and thorough analysis of a business.

 Additional performance metrics include:

 Key metrics are often ones where a company’s performance – as indicated by the metric – is substantially different (whether better or worse) from that of most of its competitors.
-By considering the above factors (and more) with the profitability margins covered in this article you’ll be well on your way to performing a complete analysis.
+By considering the above factors along with the profitability margins covered in this article, you’ll be well on your way to performing complete financial analyses.

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, these additional resources will be useful:
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
+To keep advancing your career, check out these additional CFI resources: